 I also found it a bit weird that the Jaguar E-Type got so much attention compared to the Honda S800 and Toyota Sports 800.
 Then again: the Nissan Skyline C10 still had to arrive…

-I found an early 70s documentary about the development of the Nissan Skyline C110!
+I found an early 70s short documentary about the development of the Nissan Skyline C110!
 It starts with the the C110 development, then moves to manufacturing of a C110 and then comparing a C110 to previous generations around 2:00 with a four-split screen.

 The only touges we saw in the past were nicely paved mountain passes with screaming twin cams drifting in a downhill battle.
 Nice to see there were actually rough touges in the 70s!

-The end of the first and second video continue on the design and testing of the C110:
+The end of the first and second video continue on the design and crash testing of the Skyline C110:

 I must say this is one of the nicest vintage videos I’ve seen in ages!

 One of the people I’m following on Youtube, uncrowdedmonarch, posted this video of a typically 60s race at Suzuka Circuit and I think it’s the 1964 Japanese Grand Prix:

-The first race is Touring Class V where the Prince Skylines easily won from their competion (Hino Contessa 900, Nissan Bluebird 410) and took al first six places!
+The second race is Touring Class V where the Prince Skylines easily won from their competion (Hino Contessa 900, Nissan Bluebird 410) and took al first six places!